benjaminliao7130/FRC7130_Motor_Board/README.md

 *   **Software Ramping:** Slew rate limits prevent sudden current spikes and mechanical damage.
 *   **UI Feedback:** 1.3" OLED display (speed/mode) and dedicated WS2812B status LEDs.

-## Note on Wiring
-In the provided wiring diagrams, servo motors are used to illustrate FRC motor controllers.
-The signal wires are colored Green/Yellow to mimic CAN wiring, but this system outputs **PWM signals** only.